 5. Put the Money Someplace Safe (Where it Won’t Be Touched)

 It’s essential that you don’t spend the money that you’re saving throughout the year as a result of budgeting.
 The best way to do it is to create a new savings account specifically for the money that you’re saving.
 Most online banks allow you to easily create additional savings accounts.

 Keeping the money in a separate savings account makes it a lot easier to see exactly how much progress you’ve made, and to avoid spending the money.
 If you’re adding the money to an existing account, it’s really easy to accidentally spend it or use it for some other purpose.

 6. Sell Stuff You Don’t Use

-Most of us have a lot of stuff around the house that we’re no longer using.
-An easy way to quickly boost your savings is to sell things that you don’t need or don’t use.
+Most of us have a lot of stuff around the house that we no longer use.
+An easy way to quickly boost your savings is to sell things you don’t need or don’t use.